 Fly fishing in mountain lakes

-Some of my best trout fishing memories is fishing on mountain lakes.
+Some of my best trout fishing memories is fishing on them.
 I work the shoreline like its one side of a river.
-I prefer to sight fish, so I stalk the trout.
+I prefer to sight and stalk the trout.
 My fly fishing setup of choice is to use a dry fly as an indicator, and run a small nymph underneath.
-This combination works for me everywhere in the world I have trout fish.
+This combination works for me everywhere in the world I have trout fished.

-Keeping low, I climb the surrounding banks to more easily see any cruising trout.
-If I spot a trout, I stay as still as possible (hopefully I remembered my insect repellent).
-With the trout swimming away, I will sneak down and get into casting position.
-I wait until the trout swims past again, and then expertly place my flies about a yard in front (assuming my backcast did not tangle the vegetation behind).
+When the trout starts swimming away, I will sneak down and get into casting position.
+I wait until the trout loops around, and attempt to expertly place my flies about a yard in front (assuming my backcast did not tangle the vegetation behind).

-The exact dry fly and nymph to use varies somewhat with location.
-Personally I find size is more important than the exact model.
+The exact dry fly and nymph to use vary somewhat with the location.
+Personally, I find size is more important than the exact model.
+I typically use Mayfly imitating flies such as a Royal Wullf or Parachute Adams in #12-#18.
+I also love to use a black gnat as an indicator, around #10-#14.

 Trolling for trout in mountain lakes

 I do not troll mountain lakes as often as I should.
-I much prefer fishing the shallows rather than out in the middle.
-Even then, I have learnt a trick or two over the years.
+Partly, because my favorite lakes are foot access only.
+I also much prefer fish the shallows rather than out in the middle.
+Even then, I have learned a trick or two over the years.

 Troll slow, and causes as little disturbance as possible.
 I like to slowly paddle my fishing kayak.
 I troll my lure very far back.
 Maybe over 100 yards.
 This prevents the chances of my paddling spooking the trout.
 I then paddle in a zigzag pattern.
 That way my lure cuts the corners and travels across parts of the lake I did not directly paddle over.